 Anne Hollman Competition

-Entry for this year’s Anne Hollman Medal competition has now closed.
+Entry for this year’s Anne Hollman Medal competition is now open.

-Trainee presentations will be at the SRS AGM on 02 Nov 2018 at BT Murrayfield Stadium, Edinburgh.
+Trainee presentations will be at the SRS AGM on 01 Nov 2019 at the Principal Grand Central Hotel, Glasgow

 - within 250 words